 Instead of asking about roasts or caffeine content, we should be talking about FLAVOR.
 Let us know what FLAVOR you want to try.
 We have chocolatey, nutty, citrusy, fruity…. whatever you want to try, we have a coffee for you!

 Can you freeze or refrigerate the coffee beans?

-As long as you haven't opened the coffee's original packaging yet, you actually can store it in the freezer or refrigerator.
-When its time to thaw, just place it on the counter and let it naturally reach room temperature before you open it and start grinding.
+As long as you have not opened the coffee's original packaging yet, you actually can store it in the freezer or refrigerator.
+When it is time to thaw, just place it on the counter and let it naturally reach room temperature before you open it and start grinding.